philsturgeon/phil.tech/_posts/2014-05-25-restful-deletions-restorations-and-revisions.markdown

 In this approach we use `DELETE` to delete stuff and do not play around with a status field initially.

 Once you delete it, it is gone.
 It will not show up in `GET /articles` regardless of any filter provided.
 If you try and call it up you get a 404 or a 410.

-<strike>_**Aside:** I am wary of 410 as I am not allowed to return a body which means no human-friendly error message, error code or link to error documentation.
-If all other errors contain this, it seems strange to me that missing content just has an empty body.
-You decide._</strike>

-**Update:** It turns out I was wrong about 410's not being allowed to have a HTTP response body.
-[RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) says nothing of the sort.
-That sounds like one of those little non-facts somebody told me at some point that just stuck in my head without me ever verifying it.
-I usually try to avoid that sort of thing, so sorry that slipped through.

 This article is no longer amongst the general population of the API.